videojs/videojs-contrib-ads/.github/ISSUE_TEMPLATE.md

 ### Reproducing Unit Test

 Please include a unit test that fails in the most recent version of videojs-contrib-ads but should pass according to your expected results.
-This will help us understand what the root cause is and separate integration bugs from issues with this project.
+This will help us understand what the root cause is and separate ad plugin bugs from issues with this project.
 A unit test can be provided like below:

 ```js
 import QUnit from 'qunit';